BrianRedd/reactislandproblem/README.md

 Given an X by X grid where each square contains a `1` (land) or `0` water, determine how many islands exist.

-An island is defined as any number of contiguous land squares that are connected orthogonally adjacent (up/down/left/right, but not diagonally)
+An island is defined as any number of contiguous land squares that are connected orthogonally adjacent (up/down/left/right, but not diagonally).

 Example:
 ```